Sperm freezing and banking (also known as storage) is a form of fertility preservation available at our clinics in Cambridge, Colchester and Norwich.

 Is it right for me?

-Impending surgery, or treatment that may inhibit or damage your fertility, is the most common reason for freezing and banking sperm, e.g. cancer treatment, vasectomy surgery.
+Impending surgery, or treatment that may inhibit or damage your fertility, is the most common reason for freezing and banking sperm, for instance, cancer treatment or vasectomy surgery.
 If your sperm count or quality is affected by your treatment, or if a future vasectomy reversal proves unsuccessful, sperm banking – in conjunction with assisted conception techniques – may allow you to have your own biological child in the future.

 You’ll have a consultation with one of our fertility specialists to discuss the procedures involved and to sign the appropriate consent forms.
 We recommend that you discuss the implications with one of our counsellors before freezing your sperm.

-You’ll produce sperm samples at the clinic in private rooms designed to put you at ease.
+You’ll produce sperm samples at one of our clinics in Cambridge, Colchester and Norwich, in private rooms designed to put you at ease.
 These samples will be frozen for your future use.
 You can read the Human Fertilisation and Embryology Authority’s (HFEA) rules on storing sperm here.